PMBio/spaceTree/docs/index.md

 5. [Citation](#citation)

 ## Installation <a name="installation"></a>
-### pytorch & pytorch geometric dependencies <a name="dependency"></a>
+### PyTorch & PyTorch geometric dependencies <a name="dependency"></a>
-SpaceTree reles on `pytorch`,`pytorch geometric` and `pyg-lib` libraries for GNNs and efficient graph sampling routines.
-It was develoed and tested with `pytorch==2.0.1`, `torch-geometric==2.5.0` and `pyg-lib==0.2.0+pt20cu118`.
-We recommend to use the same versions, when possible, otherwise just go with the ones that are compatable with your CUDA version.
+SpaceTree relies on `pytorch`,`pytorch geometric`, and `pyg-lib` libraries for GNNs and efficient graph sampling routines.
+It was developed and tested with `pytorch==2.0.1`, `torch-geometric==2.5.0` and `pyg-lib==0.2.0+pt20cu118`.
+We recommend using the same versions, when possible, otherwise, just go with the ones that are compatible with your CUDA version.

-To install versions compatible with your CUDA version, please visit the offical documentation of [pytorch](https://pytorch.org/get-started/locally/) (1), [pytorch geometric](https://pytorch-geometric.readthedocs.io/en/latest/notes/installation.html) (2) and [pyg-lib](https://github.com/pyg-team/pyg-lib) (3) and complete the installations **in that order**.
+To install versions compatible with your CUDA version, please visit the official documentation of [pytorch](https://pytorch.org/get-started/locally/) (1), [pytorch geometric](https://pytorch-geometric.readthedocs.io/en/latest/notes/installation.html) (2) and [pyg-lib](https://github.com/pyg-team/pyg-lib) (3) and complete the installations **in that order**.

-Please note, that access to GPU is adviced, but not nessesary, especially if the data size is not too large (i.e. for Visium HD we strongly recommend to use GPU).
+Please note, that access to GPU is advised, but not necessary, especially if the data size is not too large (i.e. for Visium HD we strongly recommend using GPU).

 #### Example installation routine

-To demonstrate the logic, here is **an example** installation for MacOS 14 without CUDA (CPU-only) and Python 3.10 (if that is not your desired configuration, please **do not** adjust the commands yourself, but refer to the official documentation of the libraries, because syntax is platform dependent and some versions might be not compatable with each other):
+To demonstrate the logic, here is **an example** installation for MacOS 14 without CUDA (CPU-only) and Python 3.10 (if that is not your desired configuration, please **do not** adjust the commands yourself, but refer to the official documentation of the libraries, because the syntax is platform dependent and some versions might be not compatible with each other):
 ```python
 conda create -y -n spacetree_env python=3.10
 conda activate spacetree_env